KBaroni/mlopsworkshop2/WorkshopPreReqs.md

  ![](./images/LabPreReq3.png)

 5. Once you have copied and saved these values, create a password for the service principal.
-  a.
-Select **Certificates &amp; secrets**.
-  b.
-Select **Client secrets -\&gt; New client secret**.
-  c.
-Provide a description of the secret, and a duration.
+Select **Certificates &amp; secrets** -> Select **Client secrets** -> **New client secret** -> Provide a description of the secret, and a duration.
 When done, select **Add**.

 After saving the client secret, the value of the client secret is displayed.
 Copy this value because you will not be able to retrieve the key later.
 You provide the key value with the application ID to sign in as the application.
 Store the key value where your application can retrieve it.

  ![](./images/LabPreReq4.png)

-6. **Reminder: When you click Add, the key will appear only once so make sure you copy it somewhere safe for later use**.
+6. **Reminder**: When you click Add, the key will appear only once so make sure you copy it somewhere safe for later use.

  ![](./images/LabPreReq5.png)

 ### Assign RBAC permissions to Service Principal (Contributor role)

 Now that the service principal is created, the correct permissions need to be added to it so it can run the Azure DevOps pipelines.
-The service principal needs to be provided the &#39;contributor&#39; role to the azure subscription that will be used for the lab.
+The service principal needs to be provided the *contributor* role to the azure subscription that will be used for the lab.
 An administrator for the Azure subscription would be the one to perform this function.
 The steps follow:

 1. Navigate to the azure portal ([http://portal.azure.com](http://portal.azure.com))
-2. Select All services -\&gt; Subscriptions.
+2. Select All services -> Subscriptions.
 You will be presented with a list of azure subscriptions.
 Select the subscription that will be used for this lab.

 ![](./images/LabPreReq6.png)

 3. Select Access control (IAM) and under Check access, do a search for your service principal name.
-Once it appears, select Add a role assignment.
-Note: If the Add box is greyed out, then you do not have sufficient permissions to add a role assignment to the service principal.
+Once it appears, select Add a role assignment. **Note**: If the Add box is greyed out, then you do not have sufficient permissions to add a role assignment to the service principal.
 An administrator for the subscription will need to help and complete the steps to add your service principal to the subscription contributor role.

 ![](./images/LabPreReq7.png)